ghiscoding/multiple-select-vanilla/README.md

 #### Pull Request Contribution

 Before submitting a PR (pull request), please make sure that you followed these steps for your PR to succeed:
-1. make sure that you ran `pnpm install` already
+1. make sure that you already ran `pnpm install`
 2. run the Prettier code formatting npm script (or use step 3)
    - `pnpm run prettier:write`
-3. run a full Build (this will also run Prettier format)
+3. run a full Build (this will also run Prettier format, so you could skip step 2)
    - `pnpm run build`